 Mablink uses plasma-stable linkers to prevent premature deconjugation and therefore lower the non-specific toxicity.

-Mablink has completed several proof of concept experiments demonstrating that PSARlinkTM based ADCs show a higher efficacy against tumors and a much higher tolerability than previous generations of ADCs.
+Mablink has completed several proof-of-concept experiments demonstrating that PSARlink™-based ADCs show a higher efficacy against tumors and a much higher tolerability than previous generations of ADCs.